marmaromi/supermarket/README.md

 # supermarket

-A supermarket site - trainig project.
+A supermarket site - training project.

 ## built with:
 - Database: